Carland Cross (character): Early life

 Carland Cross is born in July 1893 in St Austell, Cornwall to Brian George Cross, the Lord Duvendon (an officer in the Indian Army) and Lady Millicent Mitchell.
 As a teenager, he first studied away from his parents in the London's Slade School of Fine Art and then to Cambridge University where the young Carland differs in philosophy and Oriental and rare languages.

 Although the quality of the studies to an academic career, he preferred to leave the University in 1914 to fight the enemies of his country on the battlefields of northern France during the World War I. This is where he met Murdock, a young Prussian officer, Cross injured his hand during an engagement with the army of Kaizer while the latter injures his shoulder.
 Repatriated because of that shoulder injury, Cross resumed studying psychology and criminology who will decide his calling.

-He enter to Scotland Yard as an aspiring inspector in 1920 then quickly quite the police, which he deems inappropriate methods, to open his own firm in Baker Street.
-The coming years, his many accomplishments have earned him a reputation as a specialist flattering intractable cases.
+He entered Scotland Yard as an aspiring inspector in 1920, then quickly quit the police, which he deemed due to inappropriate methods, to open his own firm in Baker Street.
+In the coming years, his many accomplishments have earned him a reputation as a specialist in flattering intractable cases.